Ladies and gentlemen!

 I wouldn't worry too much.

-However, taxis can be hazardous.
+That said, taxis can be hazardous.
 "Express kidnappings", where you hop in a taxi and two dudes hop in, threaten you and take you on an ATM withdrawal tour have happened to tourists.
 I suggest using UBER instead of taxis if available.

 You will, however, be targeted if you make yourself an easy mark.